Soil conservation: Keyline design

 Keyline design is the enhancement of contour farming, where the total watershed properties are taken into account in forming the contour lines.

 Perimeter runoff control

-Tree, shrubs and ground-cover are effective perimeter treatment for soil erosion prevention, by impeding surface flows.
+Trees, shrubs and ground-cover are effective perimeter treatment for soil erosion prevention, by impeding surface flows.
 A special form of this perimeter or inter-row treatment is the use of a "grass way" that both channels and dissipates runoff through surface friction, impeding surface runoff and encouraging infiltration of the slowed surface water.

 Windbreaks

 Windbreaks are sufficiently dense rows of trees at the windward exposure of an agricultural field subject to wind erosion.
 Evergreen species provide year-round protection; however, as long as foliage is present in the seasons of bare soil surfaces, the effect of deciduous trees may be adequate.

 Cover crops/crop rotation

 Cover crops such as nitrogen-fixing legumes, white turnips, radishes and other species are rotated with cash crops to blanket the soil year-round and act as green manure that replenishes nitrogen and other critical nutrients.
-Cover crops also help suppress weeds.
+Cover crops also help to suppress weeds.